1300 088 065

 • Interest-only repayments.
 In this situation, you only pay the interest on the loan for a specified period of time rather than the principal.
 Interest-only loans can be useful if you initially want to keep your monthly mortgage payments low.
 However, interest-only loans can be more expensive in the long run.

 • Mortgage offset accounts.
 An offset account is a type of transaction account that is linked to your home loan.
 The balance of your offset account is taken into account when calculating the interest on your home loan.
-Similar to a redraw facility, this can save you a significant amount of money on your home loan over time.
+Like a redraw facility, this can save you a significant amount of money on your home loan over time.

 best-home-loan-brisbane